Ra1ny9/Numity/replit.md

 A command-line Python game where players try to guess a random number between 1 and 99 based on progressively revealed hints.

 ## Project Structure
-- `Untitled3.py` - Main game file containing all game logic and hint functions
+- `game.py` - Main game file containing all game logic and hint functions
+- `README.md` - Project documentation with instructions and game rules

 ## How It Works
 The game generates a random number between 1-99 and provides up to 10 hints to help the player guess it: